Stomach cancer: Staging

 If cancer cells are found in the tissue sample, the next step is to stage, or find out the extent of the disease.
-Various tests determine whether the cancer has spread, and if so, what parts of the body are affected.
+Various tests determine whether the cancer has spread, and if so, which parts of the body are affected.
 Because stomach cancer can spread to the liver, pancreas, and other organs near the stomach, as well as to the lungs, the doctor may order a CT scan, a PET scan, an endoscopic ultrasound exam, or other tests to check these areas.
 Blood tests for tumor markers, such as carcinoembryonic antigen and carbohydrate antigen, may be ordered, as their levels correlate with the extent of metastasis, especially to the liver, and the cure rate.

 Staging may not be complete until after surgery.
 The surgeon removes nearby lymph nodes and possibly samples of tissue from other areas in the abdomen for examination by a pathologist.

 The clinical stages of stomach cancer are: